UKHO/k6-workshop/README.md

 ## Exercise 6 - startup tasks

-Write a load test that makes use of the setup stage.
+This exercises illustrates the lifecycle of a test run and makes use of the setup stage.

 At the start of the game, you can find out the name of the match umpire by calling the /matchDetails service.
 You should pass this into every subsequent call to the /shot service.